fabiofranchino/blog/_posts/2017-09-11-how-to-run-node-from-jekyll.md

 My blog is Jekyll-driven, I'm quite happy with it but I'm not a rubyist and this is why I've writter that script in Node.js.
 I'm much more confortable with it.

-After a bit of research, I found out a way to integrate the two with a Jekyll plugin that call a Node.js script before building my blog for testing.
+After a bit of research, I found out a way to integrate the two with a Jekyll plugin that calls a Node.js script everytime I build my blog for local testing (I usually do it before publishing a new article).

 The Jekyll plugin is something like: